The Purpose of Anger

 How to work constructively with anger and aggress the world

 Most of us have a complicated relationship with anger.
 We learned early on that it was dangerous, or ugly, or something to be ashamed of.
 Maybe your family went quiet when someone got angry.
-Maybe they got loud or maybe you learned that anger meant someone was about to get hurt, or leave, or withdraw their love.
-Either way, the message landed: anger is a problem, push it away, push it down.
+Maybe they got loud.
+Maybe you learned that anger meant someone was about to get hurt, or leave, or withdraw their love.
+Either way, the message landed.
+Anger is a problem.
+Push it away.
+Push it down.

 The trouble is, pushing it down doesn't make it go away.
-It just changes shape and anger that has nowhere to go turns inward into self-criticism, into low mood, into an inner voice that tells you you're not good enough.
-Or it leaks out sideways, as sarcasm, resentment, the slow burn of irritated passive aggression.
-Or it builds and builds until it erupts, and then you feel terrible, which then confirms what you always suspected: that your anger is dangerous, that you were right to try to contain it and round you go again.
+It just changes shape.
+Anger that has nowhere to go turns inward, into self-criticism, into low mood, into an inner voice that tells you you're not good enough.
+Or it leaks out sideways, as sarcasm, resentment, the slow burn of passive aggression.
+Or it builds and builds until it erupts, and then you feel terrible, which confirms what you always suspected, that your anger is dangerous, that you were right to try to contain it.
+And round you go again.

-But there are other ways of considering what anger actually is.
-In Gestalt therapy, the tradition I trained in, we have an specific relationship with the word aggression.
+But there are other ways of thinking about what anger actually is.
+In Gestalt therapy, the tradition I trained in, we have a specific relationship with the word aggression.
 It comes from the Latin ad-gredere, which simply means to move towards.
-Aggression in this sense isn't violence, it's life force, the energy that allows us to reach out, to make contact, to assert what we need, to bite into the world and chew rather than swallowing everything whole.
-To see this ‘agressing the world in action simply watch a baby and see how they grab, they reach, they push away what they don't want.
-That's healthy aggression, It's the part of us that says: I exist.
-I matter.
-I have needs and I'm allowed to have them.
+Aggression in this sense isn't violence.
+It's life force, the energy that allows us to reach out, to make contact, to assert what we need, to bite into the world and chew rather than swallowing everything whole.
+To see this aggressing the world in action, simply watch a baby.
+See how they grab, they reach, they push away what they don't want.
+That's healthy aggression.
+It's the part of us that says, I exist, I matter, I have needs and I'm allowed to have them.

-But when that energy gets blocked by the stories we absorbed growing up, by situations where it wasn't safe to speak and by all the ways we learned to make ourselves smaller it doesn't just disappear, it’s still with us and it gets stuck.
+When that energy gets blocked, by the stories we absorbed growing up, by situations where it wasn't safe to speak, by all the ways we learned to make ourselves smaller, it doesn't just disappear.
+It's still with us, and it gets stuck.
 We turn it against ourselves, or it comes out in ways we don't recognise as anger at all.
-Depression, for instance, has often been understood as anger turned inward and many of the clients I work with don't come to therapy saying they're angry.
-They come saying they feel flat, or stuck, or disconnected and somewhere underneath, there's a life force that's been suppressed, and an important part of the work is finding a way to let it move again.
+Depression, for instance, has often been understood as anger turned inward.
+Many of the clients I work with don't come to therapy saying they're angry.
+They come saying they feel flat, or stuck, or disconnected.
+And somewhere underneath, there's a life force that's been suppressed, and an important part of the work is finding a way to let it move again.

 So anger is a signal.
 Marshall Rosenberg, the founder of Nonviolent Communication, used the image of a warning light on a car dashboard.
-He pointed out that when the light comes on, you don't smash it and you don't ignore it.
+When the light comes on, you don't smash it, and you don't ignore it.
 You pull over and find out what the engine needs.
 Anger is telling you that something you need isn't being met.
-The problem, Rosenberg argued, is that most of us have learned to focus on what we think the others did wrong rather than on what we actually need.
-And it's this interpretation suppresses our contact to our underlying needs and our anger gets stuck rather rather than doing its job.
+The problem, Rosenberg argued, is that most of us have learned to focus on what we think the other person did wrong, rather than on what we actually need.
+And this interpretation cuts us off from the underlying need, so the anger gets stuck rather than doing its job.

-This is a subtle but important distinction, its not the situation itself that makes us angry.
+This is a subtle but important distinction.
+It isn't the situation itself that makes us angry.
 It's what we tell ourselves about the situation.
-For example, someone doesn't reply to your message for a week, and you're furious, but the fury isn't coming from the silence, it's coming from story you are telling yourself.
-They don't respect me, they think their time is more important than mine, they don't care.
-And under the anger, if you slow down enough to find it, there's usually something softer and more vulnerable, perhaps a need for consideration, for being valued and for mattering.
-When you connect to the need something can shift.
-The anger doesn't get pushed down, it transforms and sometimes into something that's harder to sit with sadness, fear, longing but also something truer, and something that's far more likely to lead to the kind of conversation where you actually get heard by the other.
+Someone doesn't reply to your message for a week, and you're furious.
+But the fury isn't coming from the silence.
+It's coming from the story you are telling yourself.
+They don't respect me.
+They think their time is more important than mine.
+They don't care.
+And under the anger, if you slow down enough to find it, there's usually something softer and more vulnerable.
+A need for consideration, for being valued, for mattering.
+When you connect to the need, something can shift.
+The anger doesn't get pushed down.
+It transforms, sometimes into something that's harder to sit with, sadness, fear, longing, but also something truer, something far more likely to lead to the kind of conversation where you actually get heard.

-This doesn't mean anger is wrong, or even that the judgements aren't sometimes accurate.
-It means that the anger is a starting point rather than the end point.
+This doesn't mean anger is wrong, or that the judgements aren't sometimes accurate.
+It means anger is a starting point rather than the end point.
 It's the sign that says pay attention, something important is happening here.
-The work is learning to read the sign rather than just reacting to it and to ask yourself, in the heat of the moment or afterwards, what am I actually needing right now?
+The work is learning to read the sign rather than just reacting to it.
+To ask yourself, in the heat of the moment or afterwards, what am I actually needing right now?
 And then to find a way to say that, rather than saying what's wrong with the other person.

-This is a shift that changes everything, not because it makes conflict disappear, but because it makes a different kind of conflict possible one where you can be honest about what you need without turning the other person into the enemy.
-One where you can stay connected even when things are hard and its not a weakness.
+This is a shift that changes everything.
+Not because it makes conflict disappear, but because it makes a different kind of conflict possible.
+One where you can be honest about what you need without turning the other person into the enemy.
+One where you can stay connected even when things are hard.
+It isn't a weakness.
 It takes far more courage to say "I need to feel valued by you" than it does to say "you're selfish."

 References